 SUMMER SCHOOL 2014

-The third edition of the FCM Summer School will be held from June 2 to 6 at Forêt Montmorency (Université Laval, about one hour north of Québec city by car).
-A dozen of professors and partners will give lectures addressing issues related to forest ecology, complexity and modelling.
+The third edition of the FCM Summer School was held from June 2 to 6, 2014, at Forêt Montmorency (Université Laval, north of Québec city).

 SUMMER SCHOOL 2013